mieweb/docs/content/functions/system-administration/system-controls/add-referring-physician-users.md

 ![](../add-referring-physician-users.assets/dbc9534d89446fc9098577e6ca899bcc.png)

 You can quickly tag multiple users (in mass) to a specific department by going to "View Department" and using the listedit & autocomplete feature there.
-See help documentation titled *Adding A Department.pdf* for more information.
+See help documentation titled [Adding A Department](https://docs.enterprisehealth.com/functions/system-administration/system-controls/user-provider-and-department-management/) for more information.

 ![](../add-referring-physician-users.assets/29353992fc60f3041d7c61bbfcae93b2.png)